-In 1996, CMEC administered SAIP Science I as an "assessment of scientific literacy" (CMEC, 1996).
-The assessment items for SAIP Science were intended as an opportunity to ask students to relate their understanding of science to real-life situations that were familiar to them.
+In 1996, CMEC began to administer SAIP Science as an "assessment of scientific literacy" (CMEC, 1996).
+The assessment items in SAIP Science were intended to provide information about students' ability to relate their understanding of science to real-life situations.

 "Students' knowledge of science concepts and their application to society around them, as well as the understanding of the nature of science, were measured by responses to multiple-choice and constructed-response questions.
 Questions were presented in groups within simple and common scenarios that required the application of knowledge to situations familiar to young people" (CMEC, 1996, p.
 9).
+Student achievement was assessed through questions that addressed: